QuantoAlpha/Summer-Research-2024/README.md

 3. The output should be a tuple of (x, y), where
    x: average of paths for monte carlo simulation - we take this as the price
-   y: standard deviation of paths
+   y: standard deviation of paths.